The Masses Against the Classes: Release

 The single sold 76,000 copies in its first week and reached number one on the UK Singles Chart on 16 January 2000, and spent 9 weeks on the chart.
-It was the first new number one in 2000 and knocked Westlife's "I Have a Dream" / "Seasons in the Sun" off the top spot after four weeks.

 The single also reached number seven in Ireland, while in Finland it was a big success, reaching number four and staying on the chart for 4 weeks.
 In Norway it peaked at number 12 and charted for 2 weeks, and it is the only Manic Street Preachers single to chart in France, where it reached number 157.

 The single was released less than two weeks after the large concert at the Millennium Stadium in Cardiff on 31 December 1999, having been promoted that night; the only video for the single is from the live concert.
 The concert at the Millennium combined with "The Masses Against the Classes" reaching number one as well as the top 20 in three other countries, and the fact that This Is My Truth Tell Me Yours was a commercial and critical success, is frequently pointed as the peak in the Manic Street Preachers' career.

 "The Masses Against the Classes" was released both as a CD single and numbered 10-inch vinyl; each version also featured the songs "Close My Eyes" and a cover of Chuck Berry's "Rock and Roll Music".
-It was included on the Manic Street Preachers' greatest hits album, Forever Delayed.
+Its first album appearance was on the greatest hits album Forever Delayed.
 A live version of the song has also appeared as a B-side on "Found That Soul".

-A remastered version, which removed the Albert Camus quotation in the outro, was included in the 2022 reissue of the Manic Street Preachers 2001 album Know Your Enemy.
+A remastered version, which removed the Albert Camus quotation in the outro, was included on the 2022 reissue of the band's 2001 album Know Your Enemy.